 Once you’ve clicked through, you’ll need to sign in to your account and the bonus will be visible.

-The usual price set by Hilton is 1 US cent per point, including taxes.
-Previously, points have been sold for as low as 0.5 US cents each:
+The usual price set by Hilton is one US cent per point, including taxes.
+Over the last few years, points have been sold for as low as 0.5 US cents each: